Montana's U.S. House race brings partisan divide to the fore

 Rosendale talks glowingly about Trump's actions since COVID-19 hit the United States, while many have criticized his response to the coronavirus — including Rosendale's opponent.

-Democrat Kathleen Williams slams the administration’s response, even in Trump country, saying states like Montana were left without federal support as they sought to develop testing strategies that would permit them to reopen their economies while limiting the spread of the virus.
+Democrat Kathleen Williams slams the federal response to the virus, even in Trump country, saying states like Montana were left without federal support as they sought to develop testing strategies that would permit them to reopen their economies while limiting the spread of the virus.

 Rosendale celebrated the president’s decision to limit travel to and from China in late January and his efforts to reopen the economy.
 “He was very decisive in the very beginning of this,” he told AP.
 “I think he’s been very prudent, and very effective.”

-Note: This story was first published on July 20, 2020.
-It was updated on July 24, 2020, to make clear that Democratic candidate for Montana’s U.S. House seat Kathleen Williams statement on the lack of leadership on a federal testing policy for COVID-19 was criticism directed specifically at current U.S. House Rep. Greg Gianforte.